 And then we’d be happy

 Hmm.
 Half of all marriages in the United States end in divorce, in part because people believe that thinking and wishing and hoping and praying can make it all come true.
-I’m sorry, but Tinkerbell wand-waving is not a reliable path to secure and vibrant relationship.
+I’m sorry, but Tinkerbell wand-waving is not a reliable path to a secure and vibrant relationship.
 Most of the lyrics for Pet Sounds were written by hired hand Tony Asher, who defined his role as interpreting Brian Wilson’s concepts into lyrics, and like Michael Jackson, Brian Wilson spent way too much time living in Neverland.

 The final piece from Pet Sounds is “God Only Knows,” one of Paul McCartney’s favorites.
 Apparently there was some controversy over the use of the word “God” in a pop song, and though religious references generally turn me off, I don’t find the use of the word offensive in that sense.
 What I do find offensive is that the phrase “God only knows” is itself a tired cliche that severely weakens the impact of the song.
 From a musical perspective, the song is another brilliant composition, a melange of inverted chords and consistently delayed resolution that builds to a satisfying conclusion.